 Just because she’s a size eight doesn’t necessarily mean that she is toned and trim.
 There is the size of your waist, the length of your legs, your chest, your arms, your face – all these things which make a person unique and yet we only ever see one type when there are so many different variations.

-Not only does the stereotypical image of a model need changing into something more relatable but the bodies of characters on TV and in films need to be more reflective of the general population as well as mannequins in high street clothing shops.
+Not only does the stereotypical image of a model need to change to something more relatable, but the bodies of characters on TV and in films need to be more reflective of the general population as well as mannequins in high street clothing shops.

 According to a study, male mannequins typically appeared to be a healthy size, but female mannequins often appeared to be representative of an unhealthily thin body.